 The exact impression of Netflix on the church is debatable.
-But let’s be honest.
-A church with power is not a church that spends 10 hours per week watching Downton Abbey.
+But let’s be honest: a church with power is not a church that spends 10 hours per week watching Downton Abbey.
 We’re comfortable with sin because we watch it glorified on the screen over and over and over again.

 Abusus non tollit usum, “abuse does not take away use,” is an important principle for the Christian life.
 Just because something can be abused does not necessarily mean that it should be discarded altogether.
 But some things are so culturally damaging and personally dangerous that it’s safe to say that the church should do without them.

 If you do not have kids and only watch G-rated cooking shows one hour per week, so be it.
 But most of us are not so disciplined.
 If only for the sake of your weaker brothers, or because of its worldly associations, I’d encourage you to ditch Netflix.
 “All things are lawful unto me, but all things are not expedient: all things are lawful for me, but I will not be brought under the power of any” (1 Cor.
 6:12-13).
-It’s difficult to argue that Netflix is expedient for any serious Christian.
+It’s difficult to argue that Netflix is expedient for most serious Christians.

 In his blog column, “Quit Netflix,” Matthew Lee Anderson writes, “my decision [to quit Netflix] was made out of desperation to avoid becoming an empty soul, a hollow-chested person who might reach the end of my life having given a full year of it over to television—and in doing so join myself to the barrenness of the society in which we live.”